+Self-regulation - is the ability of the organism to modify parameters of vital activity according to environmental changes.

+Self-renewal - is the ability of the organism to restore or change its structural-functional components.

+Self-reproduction - is the ability of the organism to reproduce its own selves.

+Systemic position of Homo sapiens - the position of the human in the animal world system.

-- 1. Immersion liquid that fills the space between the cover glass and the immersion objective $(90\times)$ . - 2.
-Condensor is a lens system collecting light rays into a bundle. - 3.
-Cremaliera is a macrometric screw. - 4.
-Objective is a lens system, which are screwed into the revolver and are directed to the stage. - 5.
-Ocular is a lens system inserted into an upper aperture of the drawtube and directed to the eye. - 6.
-Resolution is the ability of the optic device to differentiate small details: a minimum distance between two adjacent points (lines), which are possible to differentiate. - 7.
-Revolving mechanism is a rotating mechanism for changing objectives, which is fixed on the column of the support. - 8.
-Draw-tube is a hollow tube, which connects the ocular and the objective.
+Immersion - liquid that fills the space between the cover glass and the immersion objective $(90\times)$.

+Condensor - is a lens system collecting light rays into a bundle.

+Cremaliera - is a macrometric screw.

+Objective - is a lens system, which are screwed into the revolver and are directed to the stage.

+Ocular - is a lens system inserted into an upper aperture of the draw-tube and directed to the eye.

+Resolution - is the ability of the optic device to differentiate small details: a minimum distance between two adjacent points (lines), which are possible to differentiate.

+Revolving mechanism - is a rotating mechanism for changing objectives, which is fixed on the column of the support.

+Draw-tube - is a hollow tube, which connects the ocular and the objective.

-Topic 3.
+Topic 2.
 BIOLOGY OF THE CELL.
-THE FLOW OF SUBSTANCE IN THE CELL
+THE FLOW OF SUBSTANCE IN THE CELL.
+THE FLOW OF ENERGY IN THE CELL